polkadot-fellows/RFCs/text/0149-rfc-1-renewal-adjustment.md

 1. Attacking the system is becoming very expensive.
 Let's assume 10 cores are for sale at an end price of 10 DOT, then an attacker would need to invest 10_000 DOT to drive up renewal prices to 100 DOT.
-Not only is this expensive in itself with limited effect, the attacker would also have driven up the prices for his own renewals: Core hoarding for price manipulation is no longer profitable.
+Not only is this expensive in itself with limited effect, the attacker would also have driven up the price for his own renewals: Core hoarding for price manipulation is no longer profitable.
 An attacker would be at least as much affected as the honest parties he is targeting.
 In practice likely more, as core hoarding hardly means